History of the IPA

 Political changes in Eastern Europe became the catalyst for further increased growth and development within the Association.
 As an ex-officio member of the International Committee (Permanent Executive Bureau), Arthur regularly attended international meetings, where his advice was heeded and respected.
 At the XIth World Congress in 1985, he became the first recipient of the Associations Gold Medal.
 At the 26th IEC Conference in Vienna, in 1995, Arthur was awarded the IPA World Police Prize.

 In spite of his serious ill-health Arthur prepared himself for the Associations 50th Anniversary World Congress, held in Bournemouth during May 2000.
 Her Royal Highness, Princess Anne, in the opening ceremony paid tribute to the man from Lincolnshire, for ruthlessly pursuing the arduous task of establishing the International Police Association by Service through Friendship.
 Her Royal Highness went on to say Arthur Troop came through much adversity, isolation and disinterest from further up the ladder than we can ever realise.
-Membership of the IPA is almost 420,000.
-National Sections exist in over 66 countries throughout the World.
+Membership of the IPA exceeds 372,000.
+National Sections exist in 68 countries and 6 continents throughout the World.
 We have witnessed the steady growth of what has become the undisputed major police organisation in the World, both in numerical strength and influence.
 Arthur Troops fundamental ideas still remain today.

 The documents below give you a broad overview of the New Zealand IPA history and the international IPA history.